ccapndave/self-signed-ca/README.md

 # About

-This utility generates certificates who want to test their local sites using `https` (very useful for web development where browsers disable various features under `http`).
+This utility generates certificates for those who want to test their local sites using `https` (very useful for web development where browsers disable various features under `http`).

 # Disclaimer